oddstream/lsol/README.md

 ## Variants

-It currently knows how to play 75 variants:
+It currently knows how to play around 100 variants, including:

 ♥ Accordian
 ♥ Agnes Bernauer